 - Skill Level B (Technical Jobs and Skilled trades)

 Step #4: Get eligible for your Express Entry Immigration

-The IRCC (Immigration, Refugees and Citizenship Canada’s) website contains an online tool used by applicants to ascertain whether they are eligible to use the Express Entry system or not.
+The IRCC (Immigration, Refugees and Citizenship Canada’s) website contains an online tool applicants use to ascertain whether they are eligible to use the Express Entry system.

-Note that this tool must be used before the creation of the Express Entry profile.
+Note that this tool must be used before creating the Express Entry profile.

-To use this tool, you must have already taken a language test and identified the NOC skill type or level that you are currently applying for; and upon being successful with the use of the tool, you will receive your personal reference code.
+To use this tool, you must have already taken a language test and identified the NOC skill type or level you are currently applying for; upon success, you will receive your reference code.

 Step #5: Build your Express Entry Profile